 MUSIC THERAPY PROGRAMMING For Kids age 5-8

-FHSR Launches Summer Music Therapy Pilot Program at Three Locations
+2023 Music Therapy Winter Program at Two Locations

 Based on the groundbreaking work of Dr. Kate Gfeller, University of Iowa and Advisory Board member, FHSR expanded our music programming to include Music Therapy for children living with hearing loss, a long-time goal of the Foundation.

-Created specifically for deaf and hard of hearing (DHH) children, ages 5-8, this unique research based, tuition-free music therapy program was offered at 3 locations: 2 in Chicago and 1 in the Western Springs.
+Created specifically for deaf and hard of hearing (DHH) children, ages 5-8, this unique research based, tuition-free music therapy program is being offered Saturdays from January 21 thru April 22 at 2 locations:

-Meeting once a week for an hour over the course of 6 weeks, this interactive and engaging program had the goal of sharpening a DHH child’s listening skills while boosting their self-esteem, socialization, and articulation with their peers in a fun musical setting.
+Meeting once a week for an hour over the course of 12 weeks, this interactive and engaging program has the goal of sharpening a DHH child’s listening skills while boosting their self-esteem, socialization, and articulation with their peers in a fun musical setting.

 To make music therapy a reality, FHSR partnered with top music therapy group, Prospect Music Therapy, and lead researcher Laura Pawuk, PhD Music and Therapeutic Arts from Eastern Michigan University, to create a specific curriculum for kids deaf or hard of hearing.
-With this tool our professional music therapists were trained to provide musical experiences that were accessible to kids with a variety of hearing profiles.
-While taught in a small group setting, the music therapists were able to establish accommodations or individualized approaches so that each child was able to reach his or her potential while also having fun.
-Siblings were included in the summer classes, and they benefitted from this program as well!
+With this tool our professional music therapists were trained to provide musical experiences that are accessible to kids with a variety of hearing profiles.
+To be taught in a small group setting, the music therapists will be able to establish accommodations or individualized approaches so that each child was able to reach his or her potential while also having fun.
+Siblings are able to be included in the classes, and they can benefit from this program as well!

-Based on parent feedback from a post survey, DHH children strongly benefitted from engaging in music activities with their peers, increased listening skills, and increased sound identification.
+Based on parent & music therapist feedback from our pilot program this summer, the children who participated benefitted by engaging in music activities with their peers resulting in increased listening skills, growth in self esteem and sound identification.

-In 2023 the music therapy program will be offered as a 12-week program over the winter months and will include activities such as focusing on listening to and making music to encourage careful listening (auditory training); singing and playing songs to support speech and language development; making music together as part of social and cultural connection with others; music making as part of personal enrichment and self-esteem.
+Our 2023 the music therapy program will be offered as a 12-week program over the winter months and will include activities such as focusing on activities such as listening to and making music to encourage careful listening (auditory training); singing and playing songs to support speech and language development; making music together as part of social and cultural connection with others.

-Classes will meet on hour per week starting June 21-Aug 1, 2022 at 3 locations
+Classes will meet Saturdays for one hour per week

 Our professional music therapists are trained to provide musical experiences that are fun and accessible to kids with a variety of hearing profiles.